nodejs/node/doc/api/async_hooks.md

 const util = require('util');

 function debug(...args) {
-  // use a function like this one when debugging inside an AsyncHooks callback fs.writeFileSync('log.out', `${util.format(...args)}\n`, { flag: 'a' });
+  // Use a function like this one when debugging inside an AsyncHooks callback fs.writeFileSync('log.out', `${util.format(...args)}\n`, { flag: 'a' });
 }
 ```